dthain/compilers-fa22/bminor.md

 ```
 x: integer = 65;
 y: char = 'A';
-if(x&gt;y) ... // error: x and y are of different types!
+if(x>y) ... // error: x and y are of different types!

 f: integer = 0;
 if(f) ...      // error: f is not a boolean!